mtiller/ModelicaBook/text/source/components/components/heat_transfer.rst

     (*e.g.,* ``protected`` variables).
 The upcoming section on :ref:`model-comps` will provide a more comprehensive discussion on determining how many equations a component requires.
+    Specifically, it will provide guidance on how to build so-called :ref:`balanced-components`.

 .. _amb-cond: